graphprotocol/contracts/DEPLOYMENT.md

 ### Running

-A script in `./scripts/cli/cli.ts` deploys the contracts to the specified network when used with the `migrate` command.
+A CLI in `cli/cli.ts` deploys the contracts to the specified network when used with the `migrate` command.

 This script accepts multiple commands that you can print using:

 ```
-/scripts/cli/cli.ts --help
+cli/cli.ts --help
 ```

 For convenience, the script can also be used as a buidler command with `buidler migrate` and it can be also run with:

 ```
-npm run migrate
+npm run deploy
 ```

 The **migrate** command will: